 - Promote and demonstrate transparency and accountability in our value chain and across the wider sector through collaboration, engagement, and reporting.

 - Provide transparency to stakeholders including our value chain, peers, civil society, and others through ongoing disclosure.

-- Collaborate with stakeholders in developing an industry roadmap for Independent Verification of NDPE compliance by the end of 2021 and apply this in our supply chain as soon as practically possible.
+- Collaborate with stakeholders in developing an industry roadmap for Independent Verification of NDPE compliance and apply this in our supply chain as soon as practically possible.

-In February 2020, we published an update to the policy, which reflects engagement with civil society, developments in the palm oil sector, and further understanding of the challenges and opportunities to meet our goals for sustainable palm oil.
-The update strengthens our policy, including by:
+In February 2020, we published an update to the Policy, which reflects engagement with civil society, developments in the palm oil sector, and further understanding of the challenges and opportunities to meet our goals for sustainable palm oil.
+The update strengthened our policy, including by: